apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 We will discuss the left-hand part of these curves shortly.

-#### HLL Predicted Error
+#### DS-HLL Predicted Error
-The predicted error of the sketch comes from the mathematics initially formulated by Philippe Flajolet[1] where he proves that the expected RSE of the HLL sketch, using Flajolet's HLL estimator is asymptotically:
+The predicted error of the sketch comes from the mathematics initially formulated by Philippe Flajolet[1] where he proves that the expected RSE of an HLL sketch, using Flajolet's HLL estimator is asymptotically:

 *RSE<sub>HLL</sub> = F / &radic;k*, where *F &asymp; 1.04*

 Any HLL implementation that relies on the Flajolet HLL estimator will not be able to due better than this.
 For this large sketch of *k = 2<sup>21</sup>, RSE = 717.4 ppm*.

-However, the DataSketches HLL sketch uses a more recent estimator called the *Historical Inverse Probability[2]* or *HIP* estimator, which has a factor *F = 0.8326*.
+However, the DS-HLL sketch uses a more recent estimator called the *Historical Inverse Probability[2]* or *HIP* estimator, which has a factor *F = 0.8326*.
 So the expected asymptotic *RSE = 575 ppm*, which is a 20% improvement in error.

 The gridlines in this plot are at set to be multiples of the predicted RSE of the sketch.